kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 Export only layers with no tags.
 See [Tagging Layers](#tagging-layers) for information about tags.

+**Only layers matching file extension**

+Export only layers having a file extension matching the extension typed in the text entry.

 **Only layers selected in preview**

 Export only layers selected in the layer name preview.